 How I’ve Dealt with My “Freshman” Year of Type 2 Diabetes

-Bill Santos was diagnosed with Type 2 diabetes in 2018.
-He likens adjusting to diabetes to living in a new country and reflects on the changes he made in his first “freshman” year of having Type 2 diabetes.
-In early 2019, Bill became an advocate for people with diabetes by being outspoken on social media about the challenges people with diabetes face on a regular basis, sharing his own experiences, and how the lives of people with diabetes can be improved by medical professionals.
+Bill Santos was diagnosed with type 2 diabetes in 2018.
+He likens adjusting to diabetes to living in a new country and reflects on the changes he made in his first “freshman” year of having type 2 diabetes.
+In early 2019, Bill became an advocate for people with diabetes by being outspoken on social media about the challenges people with diabetes face on a regular basis, sharing his own experiences and how the lives of people with diabetes can be improved by medical professionals.
 In August 2019, Bill started his blog, Next Wave T2D, where he continues to share his journey.
-Read his story below about how adjusted to his first year with Type 2 diabetes.
+Read his story below about how he adjusted to his first year with type 2 diabetes.

 How I Dealt with My Diagnosis

 My history is not that exceptional.
 I’m in my fifties and type 2 Diabetes runs in my family.
 At the time of my diagnosis, I weighed more than 250 lbs.
 Within a few days of diagnosis, I made a conscious decision not to dwell on my past, but work to change my future.